What would the world be like if it were ruled by the Female? Author, Gregory Patrick Travers answers those questions in this future fiction thriller.

 Written by Gregory Patrick Travers

-Before meeting Forty Five Green, or Wayne as he liked to call himself, Twenty Blue had never met another Process that had been outside the compound before and so he was excited to hear everything Forty Five Green, or FF as Twenty Blue liked to call him, had to tell about what happened beyond the compound walls.
+Before meeting Forty-Five Green, or Wayne as he liked to call himself, Twenty Blue had never met another Process that had been outside the compound before and so he was excited to hear everything Forty-Five Green, or FF as Twenty Blue liked to call him, had to tell about what happened beyond the compound walls.

 Besides his knowledge of the past, he had also been auctioned off some years back.
-Few of the Process had ever been auctioned off before.
+Few of the Process at the Bank had ever been auctioned off before.
 FF actually lived amongst the females and saw things that only a limited number of Process had ever seen before, as owning a man was very expensive.
 It was a pleasure only allotted to the very rich.

 That was a term that’s existence went unknown to Twenty Blue until just recently.
 FF said that.
 “Male” and “Man” were titles given to their kind.
 It was their birthright, it was their species, it’s what the true creator named them.

 “I am a man,” Twenty Blue said.
 He stared up at the top bunk with a wide grin on his face.

 FF continued on, telling him the truth was hidden from them by the “Oppressors”, their masters, the Females.
 But Twenty-Blue was told a much different history at the Process Education Center than the version FF was going on about.
 His teachers even took him and his classmates to see the laboratories in which they were created.
 It was hard for Twenty-Blue to see his creators in such a hateful way as FF did.
 After all, FF was created by the seed of a man.
 Born of a womb, but created by a man.
 He didn’t owe his existence to the Females as Twenty-Blue did.

 “But I do not understand,” said Twenty Blue quietly, after letting his new title sink in for a moment.

 “What’s that, Blue?” asked FF from the top bunk, kicking off the thin, rough cotton cover itching at his leg.